meMDV-prog/Induction-Program-Report/README.md

   - **Perseverance**
   - **Prayer**
 - She concluded by saying that when these 5 P’s are followed diligently, the 6th P — **Placement** — follows naturally.

+#### Session 5: Address by Dean Academics – Mr. Akshay

+Mr. Akshay, the Dean of Academics, shared valuable insights on how to shape ourselves during our academic journey.

+- He introduced the concept of becoming a **T-shaped professional** — someone who has:
+  - **Deep knowledge** in one core area (the vertical line of the T), and
+  - **A broad set of soft skills** such as communication, leadership, and teamwork (the horizontal line of the T).
+- He encouraged us to explore beyond our technical field and develop interpersonal skills that are essential for success in the real world.

+#### Session 6: Talk by Prof. Harleen Kaur – Department of CSE

+Prof. Harleen Kaur from the Computer Science Department spoke about the values and culture of the institution.

+- She reminded us that **Guru Nanak Dev Engineering College is not just named after Guru Nanak Dev Ji — it embodies his spirit, values, and teachings**.
+- Her message highlighted the importance of compassion, discipline, and selfless service — principles that are deeply rooted in the college's environment.